bbckr/codeowners/README.md

 # codeowners

-A way to manage CODEOWNERS files programatically.
+A way to manage CODEOWNERS files programmatically.

 ## Packages